Spotlight on Jack Mills, Apprentice Counter Fraud Investigator for Cornwall Council

 Jason is a strong advocate of the apprenticeship pathway.
 "It is a great opportunity to develop someone into a counter fraud role, and it allows the individual to bring fresh ideas and perspectives to already established teams," he says.
 "It also provides the successful candidate with a guided learning path and ultimately an ACFS qualification.
 It's a fantastic way to grow and develop the individual."

-Our next Counter Fraud Investigator Apprenticeship intake starts in October 2022 and enrolment is now open.
-If you have any queries, including how to go about recruiting an apprentice, please get in touch with Heidi and the apprenticeship team: email@example.com
+CIPFA has two Counter Fraud Investigator Apprenticeship intakes a year, one starting in the spring and one in the autumn.
+If you have any queries, including how to go about recruiting an apprentice, contact the apprenticeship team: firstname.lastname@example.org